 61 When there is no groove in your construction the knitted wire mesh gasket can be glued to self-adhesive rubber, to keep it in place.

 62 For high-performance gaskets to seal gaps in for example Faraday cages for sensitive measurement the gaskets can be produced in a double implementation and bolted in the center.

-67 It is best to position all filters close together but to separate the signal line filters away from the power line filters to prevent common mode currents from the power line filters interfering with the signal line filters.
+67 It is best to position all filters close together but to separate the signal line filters away from the power line filters to prevent currents through the cage wall from the power line filters interfering with the signal line filters.

-69 When you want to enter a clean groundline, other than the earthline of the housing, you also need a ground line filter for this extra clean groundline.
+69 When you want to enter a clean ground line inside the cage, other than the earth line of the housing you also need a ground line filter for this extra clean ground line.

 70 Products for transparent shielding

 - Woven mesh between sheets of acrylic, polycarbonate or glass, connected at the edges (edge bonded) (fig. 73.1) 73